mccloudaero/rotors/readme.txt

 ==Design Files==
 Each rotor contains the following Design Files:
  *.AD_PRT		- CAD file, Cubify Design Native CAD format (The software used to design the rotors) *.stp			- CAD file, STEP format
  *.igs			- CAD file, IGES format
- *.stl		- STL file
- *.png		- Image of the rotor design
+ *_final.stl		- STL file of the final rotor shape *_mill_shape.stl	- STL file of the shape to be milled *.png			- Image of the rotor design

 ==Design Process==
 The CAD was built using Cubify Design.
 The STL file was generated using the folowing settings: